 In Summer 2009, Dr. Lewis directed another field season at Masna’at Maryah.
 This time, the focus was on building stone walls to protect the archaeological deposits from erosion in the heavy summer monsoon rains.
 We also conducted additional focused sampling of iron slag deposits for laboratory analyses.

-UALR student Elizabeth Sanders was a part of our 2008 field team in Yemen: Visit My Middle Eastern Experience to watch an amazing short video of Liz describing her trip and the people and culture of Yemen.
+UALR student Elizabeth Sanders was a part of our 2008 field team in Yemen: See the you tube link below for an amazing short video of Liz describing her trip and the people and culture of Yemen.

-The 2008 field season was also featured in a story about global curriculum in UALR magazine.
+The 2008 field season was featured in a story about global curriculum in UALR magazine.